So, as some of you know, I recently visited Ireland with my step mom and two of my sisters.

 After this stop, we called Malachy to have him pick us up & take us back to the Carlton Hotel so we could pick up our rental car.

-Other places we had on the itinerary for Dublin that we didn’t get to: Kilmainham Gaol, Grafton Street, Dublin Castle, Duckett’s Grove House (this was on the way to Kilkenny & 40 mins from Kilkenny) & Temple Bar
+Other places we had on the itinerary for Dublin that we didn’t get to: Kilmainham Gaol, Grafton Street, St. Stephen’s Green Park, Dublin Castle, Temple Bar, & Duckett’s Grove House (this was on the way to Kilkenny & 40 mins from Kilkenny)

 It took approx 1.5 hrs to get to our hotel from the Carlton Hotel.